 Many of the District's facilities and equipment have lengthy service records.
-Managing the expenses associated with the increased repair frequency and the rising costs of these repairs is a truly labor-intensive undertaking.
+Managing the expenses associated with the increased repair frequency and the rising costs of these repairs is a truly laborintensive undertaking.
 By far, the largest expense of the Maintenance department is personnel expenses at 79.0% of the total expenses for this department.
-Personnel costs are proposed to increase at a higher-than-average rate with the addition of the WW Utility Electrician, which is expected to be an invaluable resource to all departments of the District.
+Personnel costs increase at a higher-thanaverage rate with the addition of the WW Utility Electrician, which is expected to be an invaluable resource to all departments of the District.